-VARICALLA (CHICKEN POX): two doses required for grades K-2 and 7th; one dose required for grades 3-6 and 8-11 unless history of varicella disease documented by a licensed physician.
-Or laboratory evidence of varicella immunity.
-Two does are currently recommended by the ACIP for all ages.
+VARICALLA (CHICKEN POX): Two doses required for grades K-2 and 7th; one dose required for grades 3-6 and 8-11 unless history of varicella disease is documented by a licensed physician or there is laboratory evidence of varicella immunity.
+Two doses are currently recommended by the ACIP for all ages.